[Minor revision–posted 4/2/19 (replaces 5/4/16 edition)]

 d.
 The injured employee's home department has the first opportunity to offer temporary alternate duty, or alternate duty may be found in another department.
 Departments should cooperate with one another in providing alternate duty.
 The employee's home department or division shall pay the employee's salary.

 e.
 Employees on light or alternate duty shall maintain their salary and status except in such circumstances approved by the appropriate vice president, the Assistant Vice Chancellor for Administration and Equal Opportunity, and the Assistant Vice President of Human Resources.
 The duration of light duty or alternate duty should be the lesser of the duration of the medical restriction or three calendar months, commencing upon the date the department offered the first Bona Fide Offer of Employment for the injury/illness.
 At the end of three calendar months, the case shall be reviewed for determination of status.
 At the time of review, the current physical restrictions, the prognosis for length of recovery, and the continued availability of the modified duty tasks will be assessed and light or alternate duty may be extended an additional three calendar months.
 If the employee is unable to return to unrestricted pre-injury/illness job duties by the end of the six calendar months, the employee's opportunity to participate in the program will end.
-If the employee is unable to return to work full duty at the end of the light or alternate duty, the department should consult with Human Resources to determine if the employee is eligible for any other types of leave in accordance with OP 70.01, Miscellaneous Leaves of Absence.
+If the employee is unable to return to work full duty at the end of the light or alternate duty, the department should consult with Human Resources to determine if the employee is eligible for any other types of leave in accordance with TTU System Regulation 07.12, Employee Leave.

 f.
 Following the employee's release for restricted duty by a physician, the department should review the medical limitations relevant to the essential functions of the employee's job description.
 The department should offer the employee light duty if such duty is compatible with the employee's medical restrictions and is available.
 The offer must be in writing using the Bona Fide Offer of Employment (Attachment A) and include the elements described in item g below.